thewhitetulip/build-app-with-python-antitextbook/manuscript/05-constructs.md

 #### Scoping

-When we use indentation, we need to understand the scope of each block which we use.
 Each statement belongs to one or more "scopes", one direct scope and multiple indirect scopes.

 For visualization, let's draw `[]` around the spaces, so the code now looks like this: